plugd-in/txt-to-epub2/README.md

 # txt-to-epub2
 Convert a delimited or un-delimited collection of text files into an EPUB file.
+Compatible with Unix Systems.

 ## Build
 1. Run `cmake .` to generate make files.